Allt Foel-fawr £139,000 Freehold

 Turn in carefully and enter the code into the gate lock and wait for the gate to open automatically.
 It will also close again automatically.
 (Please contact local manager before your visit for the code).

-After a short distance you will come to a locked gate.
-Please park here, without blocking the gate, and continue on foot.
+After a short distance you will come to a locked gate and a pull in parking area on the left of the track.
+Please park here, without blocking the gate (or the access track up to Cwm Tawel Lodge please), and continue on foot.

 Continue through the gate and follow the MIDDLE track straight ahead, not the track to the right.

-Continue along this track, up the fairly steep hill and just before the entrance to Cwm Adar directly ahead of you, take the track to your left and follow it to the very top of the hill and on, around the corner, until you come to the entrance to Allt Foel-fawr, marked with a name board and a Woodlands for Sale sign.
+Continue along this track, up the slope and just before the entrance to Cwm Adar directly ahead of you, take the track to your left and follow up the hill.
+After a short distance you will see a track forking off to the left.
+Take this left turn and follow the track all the way for quite some distance until its very end.
+The track terminates at the entrance to Allt Foel Fawr, marked with a ridestop, a wooden name board and a Woodlands for Sale sign.

 PLEASE NOTE: The postcode SA33 6TP takes you about 0.9 miles further along the A484 so, if coming from the south, look out for the entrance before being told you have reached your destination.